Where does your carrier offer 5G? That’s an excellent question!

 But it’s too soon for them to do the same job for 5G.
 Opensignal, a leading source of crowdsourced network-performance data, isn’t ready to predict when it will begin publishing 5G data.
 There just aren’t enough 5G phones in customers’ hands.

-RootMetrics, which relies more on its own automated drive testing, posted a first-look assessment of 5G coverage in Atlanta, Chicago and Dallas Oct.
-16 that found impressive speeds that were rarely available.
-As in, its phones only hit an AT&T 5G signal in Dallas in 2.6% of tests; T-Mobile 5G only surfaced in 3.1% of tests in Atlanta and 13% in Dallas; Verizon 5G appeared in 7.1% of tests in Chicago.
+RootMetrics, which relies more on its own automated drive testing, posted a first-look assessment of 5G coverage in Atlanta, Chicago, and Dallas on Oct.
+16 that found impressive speeds that were rarely available—as in, its phones only hit an AT&T 5G signal in Dallas in 2.6% of tests; T-Mobile 5G only surfaced in 3.1% of tests in Atlanta and 13% in Dallas; and Verizon 5G appeared in 7.1% of tests in Chicago.
 Sprint’s 5G was the one outlier, hitting all of 32.2% availability in Chicago.

 If that doesn’t sound like a revolutionary advance in mobile broadband—well, it shouldn’t.
 In the real world, 5G is not that, not yet.